memoQ editor

 If you need more details about the latest features, click Check our documentation.

-To open this window anytime, in the top menu, click Help, then choose What's New.
+To open this window anytime, in the top menu, click Help, then choose What's new.

 You can switch between the new memoQ editor and the classic webtrans interface at any time, depending on your workflow and feature requirements.